Conveyancing Pricing Information

 Most matters of this nature involve the following key stages:

-Initial Stage – Offer is accepted and Solicitors are instructed
+- Initial stage – Offer is accepted and Solicitors are instructed

-Pre-Contract – Seller’s Solicitors gather information from the seller and then send the Contract to us.
+- Pre-contract – Seller’s Solicitors gather information from the seller and then send the Contract to us.
 We will obtain searches required in relation to the property and raise any enquiries we may have and request any additional information we may need.

-Pre-Exchange – Once we are satisfied with the replies to our enquiries and search results, we will arrange for you to sign the contract and will request the deposit from you.
+- Pre-exchange – Once we are satisfied with the replies to our enquiries and search results, we will arrange for you to sign the contract and will request the deposit from you.

-Exchange of Contracts – Once we are in receipt of the deposit, we will contact the Seller’s Solicitors to advise we are ready to exchange contracts.
+- Exchange of contracts – Once we are in receipt of the deposit, we will contact the seller’s Solicitors to advise we are ready to exchange contracts.
 We will then check the proposed completion date with you and obtain your authority to exchange contracts.
 Once contracts are exchanged both parties are legally bound to continue with the transaction through to the completion on the agreed date.

-Completion – On the date of completion, we will send the funds though to the Seller’s Solicitor.
+- Completion – On the date of completion, we will send the funds though to the seller’s Solicitor.
 Once they are in receipt of the funds, they will authorise the release of the keys.

 Our expertise